 The arrests followed an undercover operation involving approximately 150 FBI agents and focusing on allegations of bribery in the military and law enforcement products industry.
 The companies associated with the charged individuals provide military and law enforcement equipment such as armored vehicles, weapons, body armor, ballistic plates, and various accessories.
-The defendants are charged with violations of, and conspiracy to violate, the antibribery provisions of the FCPA, aiding and abetting violations of the FCPA, and a money laundering conspiracy.
-Each FCPA-related violation carries a maximum sentence of five years and a fine of up to \$250,000 or twice any financial gain.
-Conspiracy to engage in money laundering carries substantial penalties which, depending on the specific object of the conspiracy, could be up to 20 years' imprisonment and a fine of up to \$500,000 or twice the value of the laundered proceeds, whichever greater.
-The DOJ also is seeking the forfeiture of any proceeds traceable to the FCPA-related offenses.

-Together, these charges cover the waterfront of U.S. FCPA jurisdiction.
-Sixteen individuals are charged as domestic concerns because they are U.S. citizens.
-Four U.K. citizens and one Israeli citizen are charged as "other persons" subject to the FCPA for acts in U.S. territory.
-And one U.S. citizen is charged both as a domestic concern and for causing his employer, a U.S. issuer for the purposes of the FCPA, to commit an act in violation of the FCPA.
+The defendants were charged with violations of, and conspiracy to violate, the antibribery provisions of the FCPA, aiding and abetting violations of the FCPA, and a money laundering conspiracy.
+Together, these charges covered the waterfront of U.S. FCPA jurisdiction.
+Sixteen individuals were charged as domestic concerns because they are U.S. citizens.
+Four U.K. citizens and one Israeli citizen were charged as "other persons" subject to the FCPA for acts in U.S. territory.
+And one U.S. citizen was charged both as a domestic concern and for causing his employer, a U.S. issuer for the purposes of the FCPA, to commit an act in violation of the FCPA.

-Assistant Attorney General Lanny Breuer indicated that this sting operation is only the beginning of the DOJ's use of traditional law enforcement techniques in FCPA investigations, stating that the DOJ is prepared "to bring all the innovations of our organized crime and drug war cases to the fight against white-collar criminals."
+Assistant Attorney General Lanny Breuer indicated at the time the charges were announced that this sting operation was only the beginning of the DOJ's use of traditional law enforcement techniques in FCPA investigations, stating that the DOJ was prepared "to bring all the innovations of our organized crime and drug war cases to the fight against white-collar criminals."